fpsvogel/advent_of_ruby/README.md

 Shortcuts:

-- All commands can be abbreviated with their first letter, e.g. `arb b` for `arb bootstrap`.
+- Any command can be abbreviated with its first letter, e.g. `arb b` for `arb bootstrap`.
 - Just `arb` is short for `arb run`.
 - `arb help` shows a summary of each command.